 The villages on the shore, with their thatched houses, merge into one another except where the side of the escarpment reaches the edge of the lake.
 On the top of the escarpment is the Haut Plateau, where the climate is much cooler, the land suitable for cattle rather than agriculture, and the population are Banyamulenge.
 These are Tutsi people who immigrated from Rwanda, some in the 19th century and earlier and some in the 1960s and more recently.
 They have consistently been denied citizenship rights in the DRC (Zaire) and there has long been conflict between them and the Bembe living along the lake.

-The villages are linked with the small city of Uvira to the north by an unpaved road; with some of the bridges broken.
+A rough, unpaved road links the villages to the small city of Uvira in the north and to Baraka in the south; with some of the bridges broken.
 Mining to the south has led to the road being somewhat improved, though suffering from the impact of heavy lorries.
 Public transport is rare.
-Since April, the water level of the lake has risen and pirogues - heavy plank built canoes - have been used to travel from Uvira to Abeka.
+At times of heavy rainfall the road is cut by the rising level of Lake Tanganyika and then the only way to transport goods or get patients to hospital is by pirogue, a heavy wooden canoe.

 Abeka – the geographical setting